-Like a disoriented snowbird, I moved to Grand Rapids, Michigan last February, from Florida.
-Florida – where everyone expects it to be sweltering from May until October.
-And temperate from November to April.
-Where people huddle inside hoodies and complain bitterly, when the weather drops beneath 50 degrees.
+Like a disoriented snowbird, I moved to Grand Rapids, Michigan, from Florida a few years ago.
+Florida – where everyone expects it to be sweltering from May until October, and temperate from November to April.
+Where people huddle inside hoodies and complain when the weather drops beneath 50 degrees.
 Where there is nary a deciduous tree, and fall is just another clement season.

 Floridians bow to a “cold snap” by dragging decorative, wheeled heaters onto pool decks.
-They cover the sago palms with beach towels; pair stocking caps and flip-flops; even turn on the heat… But, they do not know the tender anticipation and heath bonus of a bona fide, Michigan autumn.
+They cover the sago palms with beach towels, pair stocking caps and flip-flops, even turn on the heat.
+But, they do not know the tender anticipation and heath bonus of a bona fide Michigan autumn.
+And after the months we have spent physically distancing and hidden behind masks, Michiganders all look forward to the excitement of the yearly color tour.

 I have a pedigree, when it comes to Michigan.
 I was born in Flint and I went to college in the Upper Peninsula.
 But I hightailed it south as soon as I graduated.
 And I kept going south.
-The one thing I missed acutely, in all the years I traveled afar, was a Michigan autumn.
-Experiencing fall this year has been a revelation.
+The one thing I missed about Michigan, in all the years I traveled afar, was the changing seasons.
+Experiencing fall is a revelation.
 I am going to go ahead and say it – I think it is healthier to be in Michigan than in Florida, from September to Thanksgiving.
 And if you will allow me a Great Lakes reference, Michigan is Superior to Florida this time of year.
-It’s a no tickets needed, come as you are, free show and I am embracing every aspect of the performance…
+It’s a no tickets needed, come as you are, free show and I am embracing every aspect of the performance.

 11 Reasons Why a Michigan Autumn is Good for Your Health

 In a recent UC Berkley study , (ironically, another place with “perfect” weather), they site the awe we feel from art and nature as beneficial to the body’s defense system.
 A walk in nature, especially when the surroundings fill you with wonder, reduces pro-inflammatory cytokines.
 Cytokines fight infection, but sustained high levels of this protein are associated with heart disease, arthritis and type-2 diabetes.
-When you look out the window at a fiery orange maple, it improves your mood and your health!
+And even if you are inside, looking out the window at a fiery orange maple, it improves your mood and your health!

 2. Reduces Stress and Depression

 When a dappled sun shines through a tunnel of yellow oaks, I defy anyone to feel blue.
 And looking at beautiful things can reduce cortisol levels (the primary indicator of stress).
-Whether you are driving, horseback riding, biking or walking, you are bombarded with beauty.
+During 2020 we have all experienced heightened levels of stress.
+Whether you are driving, horseback riding, biking, walking, or just sitting on a park bench, you are bombarded with beauty.
 And beauty breeds a cheerier attitude.

 3. Beauty Around Every Corner

 When you’re on vacation, in Paris for example, you expect to be amazed.
 Walk around every street corner and find an Instagram winner.
 But when your city street is transformed for a season, it is a magical experience.
-In the same way art in public places enriches the lives of the people in vibrant cities, a robust fall improves the quality of life…
+Don’t we need a little magic in our lives about now?
+In the same way art in public places enriches the lives of the people in vibrant cities, a robust fall improves the quality of life.

 4. Autumn Creates a Collective Community